-Living with chronic pain, fibromyalgia, or a constantly tense body demands a lot.
-Not only physically, but also mentally.
-Anyone who experiences this quickly learns that relaxation isn't a luxury, but a necessity—though finding what truly helps is often not easy.
+Living with chronic pain, fibromyalgia, or a perpetually tense body demands a lot.
+Not just physically, but mentally too.
+Those who experience this quickly learn that relaxation is not a luxury, but a necessity — though it's often not easy to find what truly helps.

 Many people therefore seek gentle forms of support.
-Techniques that guide the body rather than forcing it.
-This leads some to methods that work with rhythmic movement or vibration , such as andullation, often applied via an andullation mattress.
+Techniques that guide the body rather than force it.
+Some thus discover methods that work with rhythmic movement or vibration, such as andullation, often applied via an andullation mattress.

 That's not a strange choice.
-On the contrary.
+Quite the opposite.

 Why gentle stimuli are so important for chronic pain

-With chronic complaints, the body is often in a prolonged state of alert.
-The nervous system gets few real moments of rest, so even relaxation can sometimes feel "tense."
+With chronic conditions, the body often remains in a state of readiness for extended periods.
+The nervous system gets few true moments of rest, causing even relaxation to sometimes feel “stressful.”

 Research and clinical experience show that in such situations, the body responds better to gentle, repeatable stimuli than to intense or sudden ones.
 Organizations like the World Health Organization also emphasize the importance of non-pharmacological support for chronic pain, including relaxation, exercise, and stress regulation.

-Not everything has to be profound or powerful to be effective.
-Often, it's the consistency that counts.
+Not everything needs to be deep or powerful to be effective.
+Often, it's the regularity that matters.

 Andullation and vibration: what does the body do with it?

-Andullation uses rhythmic vibrations , sometimes combined with heat.
-These vibrations can stimulate blood flow and help temporarily relax muscles.
-Some people find this supportive, especially when the body struggles to relax.
+Andullation works with rhythmic vibrations, sometimes combined with heat.
+These vibrations can stimulate blood circulation and temporarily help muscles release tension.
+For some people, this feels supportive, especially when the body struggles to relax.

-Muscles are connected by fascia, influenced by posture and the spine, and controlled by a nervous system that is often overloaded in chronic conditions.
-That's why we see in practice that many people benefit from a variety of stimuli : movement, pressure, heat, rhythm—each tailored to what the body can handle at that moment.
+Muscles are connected via fascia, influenced by posture and the spine, and controlled by a nervous system that is often overloaded in chronic conditions.
+This is why, in practice, many people benefit from a variety of stimuli: movement, pressure, heat, rhythm — always tailored to what the body can handle at that moment.

 Relaxation only works if you can maintain it

-One aspect that's often underestimated is the importance of practical feasibility .
+One often underestimated aspect is how important practical feasibility is.
 Not in theory, but in real life.

 Relaxation that: